-Survivor of serial teen rapist speaks out about a 'calculating predator'
+'I was terrified of him': Survivor of serial teen rapist speaks out about 'calculating predator' at school

 "I'm a lawyer, I protect women from coercive control for a living but I couldn't protect my daughter from you."

 The offender, Edmonds' mum suggested, presented as a skilled communicator and masterful manipulator.
+"You've changed the trajectory of many young women's lives."

-Edmonds told the court the face of the "calculating predator" is forever burned into her mind.
+Edmonds told the court the face of the "calculating predator" was forever burned into her mind.

 "I still frequently have nightmares about him," she said.
 "I have found it very difficult to move away ...
 He has left me with years of my life lost."

-However, Edmonds said, going to police and helping bring the offender to justice has been healing for her.
+However, Edmonds said, going to police and helping bring the offender to justice had been healing for her.

 Sexual harm - Where to get help